rmoise/meet/README.md

 <br />

-**SCENARIO 1:** Show a chart with the number of upcoming events in each city
+**Scenario 1:** Show a chart with the number of upcoming events in each city

 **Given** user hasn’t searched for any city